 Apart from sites where you can register for free, there are also paid alternatives that provide you with some additional features, such as multiple application options, candidate tracking tools, adding company brand logo, and remarketing to users that view your job post and then leave it.

 SEO vs. PPC: Why not get the best of both worlds?

-When it comes to increasing your site’s visibility in Google’s SERPs, there is no need to choose between SEO and PPC.
+When it comes to increasing your site’s visibility in Google’s search results, there is no need to choose between search engine optimization (SEO) and pay-per-click (PPC).
 Instead, you should merge them together to maximize your online presence.
 SEO is an investment in the long-run.
 It’s focused on targeting organic keywords, on-site optimization, trusted off-site SEO practices (e.g. building links on reputable sites), and creating top-notch content.

 The one disadvantage of SEO is that it is slow.

 If you want to promote your time-sensitive job posts faster, investing in PPC may be right for you.
 Your PPC bids determine how much you will pay for each click on your link and, if they’re among the highest for your desired keyword, your ad will appear above organic search results.
 The mere name of pay-per-click advertising strategy suggests how it works – you will pay your bid amount only when a user clicks on your ad.

 4. Establish stronger relationships with candidates through social recruiting

 The number of social media users is rising at an astounding pace.
 A recent research study says that there are almost 3.5 billion active social media users worldwide.
 Moreover, an average internet user has about 7.6 social media accounts.